This post was first written by Mark from Cosina.dk but was recently refreshed to include more metrics.

 Set up this metric in your dashboard and make a goal of improving your abandonment rate with x percent over a given period.
 This will incentivize your CRO, UX or ecommerce managers to improve the shopping cart performance.

 Most ecommerce stores have many different brands and suppliers.
 This means that some products are sold at a low margin and others at a high margin.
 For that reason, you need to push the most profitable products on your ecommerce site, either organically or through paid marketing.
-Only by setting up this metric you will know if you are turning over the right products.
+Only by setting up this metric in your sales dashboard you will know if you are turning over the right products.

-Revenue comes from customers and customers are a result of traffic to your website.
+Revenue comes from customers and customers are a result of traffic to your website, it's the start of your sales funnel.
 You know as well as anybody that not all traffic sources are equally valuable.
 And not all people are ready to buy.

 In order to get a better understanding of your marketing efforts, you will need to add an extra table to your report where you split traffic into different traffic sources.
 Well...
 Actually both traffic sources and traffic channels.